The Murderer Dimitri Karamazov: Production

-The film was produced by Terra Film.
+The film was produced by Terra Film and shot at the company's Marienfelde Studios in Berlin.
 Filming took place from 22 October to 24 November 1930.
 The film's sets were designed by the art directors Heinrich Richter and Victor Trivas.

 Reception

 The British film critic Raymond Durgnat wrote in a 1993 article about Ozep for Film Dope: "The Karamazov film is a tour de force of stylistic eclecticism: expressionist acting (Kortner), dynamic angles, Russian editing, marathon tracking shots.
 It's a real showpiece of formalism geared to psycho-lyrical ends, exactly as Eisenstein intended, except that Dostoievskian soul-torments replace Leninist collectivism to which the 'official' montage-masters tuned their lyres."